Randomization

 Post-activity questions:

-- What properties did you use to decide whether a sequence was random?
+- What information did you use to decide whether a sequence was random?

-Looking at Sequence 1, we see a perfect alternating pattern between treatments A and B. For example, our parasitologist above who inoculates a treatment mouse with parasites, immediately followed by a control mouse.
+Looking at Sequence 1, we see a perfect alternating pattern between groups A (control) and B (treatment).
 This creates perfectly equal group sizes, but it introduces several potential biases:

 - Selection bias: If researchers know the next assignment will be treatment B, they might unconsciously select a "better" participant for that group.
 Imagine a researcher thinking "the next animal looks stressed” and making a judgement call about whether to enroll them into a stressful intervention or moving to the next animal instead.

-- Temporal confounding: Environmental factors that vary systematically with time (morning vs. afternoon, day of week, seasonal effects) become confounded with treatment groups.
+- Order effects: Subjects or samples could be unintentionally ordered in some way, such as by such as by size, litter, batch, or cohort.
+A small but consistent difference could emerge.
+If the same order is followed throughout the experiment, environmental factors that vary systematically with time (morning vs. afternoon, day of week, seasonal effects) become confounded with treatment groups.
 This can include personnel effects if certain staff are more likely to work with one treatment group due to work scheduling.
-It can also include any changes that can happen over time: desiccation of a cell, wearing down of an instrument, or even the improvement in treatment skills over time.
+It can also include any changes that can happen over time, such as wearing down of an instrument.

 Sequence 2 might feel more “random” at first glance.
 It avoids patterns while maintaining balance between treatments.
 However, this sequence shows signs of manual allocation by a researcher attempting to "look random."